gzhang71/AlgoUtil/README.md

 The following machine learning models/algos are demonstrated.
 Additionally, a study note is attached to describe the key factors of this model.
 - Linear Regression.
 Intercept vs non-intercept regression
 - Logistic Regression.
 Draw AUC/ROC curve, precision-recall curve, and show some associated metrics
 - Regularization.
-Lasso, Ridge and ElasticNet
+Lasso, Ridge and ElasticNet.
+Made a plot to visualize the difference between different regularization approaches
 - ARMA & ARIMA.
-Demonstrated unit test, ACF/PACF.
+Demonstrated unit test, ACF/PACF, and the residual diagnostic plot
-- PCA/PCR
+- PCA/PCR.
 - Decision Tree
 - Random Forest and ExtraTree
 - SVM